-Clams.
 Clams are packed with nutrients and contain very high amounts of vitamin B12.
 They also provide iron and plenty of antioxidants.

-Sardines.
-Sardines are especially nutritious because aside from being high in vitamin B12, they also contain high amounts of the minerals phosphorus, calcium and potassium, which help regulate blood pressure, maintain strong bones and teeth, and manage how your body uses energy.
+Sardines are especially nutritious because aside from being high in vitamin B12, they also contain high amounts of the minerals phosphorus, calcium, and potassium, which help regulate blood pressure, maintain strong bones and teeth, and manage how your body uses energy.
 They also contain omega-3 fatty acids, which have many health benefits.

-Trout.
 Rainbow trout contains plenty of healthy fats and B vitamins, including vitamin B12.
 It also contains minerals such as manganese, phosphorus, and selenium, which can improve bone health, reduce inflammation, and grow and repair tissues and cells.

-Salmon.
 Salmon might be most known for containing high levels of omega-3 fatty acids, but it’s also a great source of B vitamins, including B12.

-Nutritional yeast.
 Nutritional yeast is a key ingredient of any vegan kitchen, and it’s a great plant-based source of many vitamins, including B12, as well as protein and minerals.

 Should you take vitamin B12 supplements?

 The people most at risk of a B12 deficiency are those who don’t get enough in their diet, or who aren’t able to absorb enough from the foods they eat.
 This can include the elderly, pregnant or breastfeeding women – as well as people who are taking antacids long-term, taking the diabetes drug metformin, have had bowel or stomach surgery, or are following a strict vegan diet.

-However, while vegans are more at risk of B12 deficiency – because B12 is only naturally found in animal products – you don’t have to automatically take supplements if you follow a plant-based diet.
-Because the amount of B12 needed each day is so small, and because many plant-based foods are fortified with high levels of B12, it’s entirely possible that you can still get enough B12 from your diet.
+However, while vegans are more at risk of B12 deficiency, because B12 is only naturally found in animal products – you don’t have to automatically take supplements if you follow a plant-based diet.
+The amount of B12 needed each day is so small, and because many plant-based foods are fortified with high levels of B12, it’s entirely possible that you can still get enough B12 from your diet.

 If you don’t have any health or lifestyle factors that prevent you from getting enough B12 in your diet, or that prevent your body from absorbing the amount of B12 that it needs, then you should be able to get all the nutrients you need from your food.

 Vitamin B12 is a vital nutrient that your body needs for many different purposes, and being deficient can lead to health complications.

-Most people are able to get enough B12 from their diet alone, as it’s found in many animal products and fortified foods, but people at risk of B12 deficiency should have a chat with their GP or health practitioner about the possibility of taking supplements.
+Most people are able to get enough B12 from their diet alone, as it’s found in many animal products and fortified foods.
+But people at risk of B12 deficiency should have a chat with their GP or health practitioner about the possibility of taking supplements.
 Dosages will vary according to your individual needs, so it’s always best to speak to a professional if you’re unsure.